devon-wolf/node-typescript-base/README.md

 - Don't change files in the `/dist` folder.
 They're going to look awful, and that's okay.
 This is the result of your TypeScript code being transpiled to JavaScript, and it will update to reflect your most recent changes automatically.

-- In general, leave the folder hierarchy as it is unless you're going to be very meticulous about figuring out paths (although this gets less relevant/easier to manage the deeper you go).
+- In general, leave the top-level folder/file hierarchy as it is.
 The `/sql` folder, for example, needs to be where it is to make it available to both the TS files in the `/src` directory and the JS files in `/dist` via the same path.